 Anyone interested in aviation or military history will love a visit to the RAAF Amberley Aviation Heritage Centre, near Ipswich.
 Housed in hangars at RAAF base Amberley, Australia’s largest operating airbase.

-You can walk around and get up close to the F-111, known for it iconic "dump and burn".
+You can walk around and get up close to the F-111, known for its iconic “dump and burn”.
 There is also a WWII Boston Bomber, Vietnam-era Canberra bomber, Caribou airlifter, Sioux and Iroquois helicopters, and WWII Jeeps on display.
 There are also Sabre and Mirage fighter jets.